franklegolasyoung/franklegolasyoung.github.io/content/_index.md

       #   text: Download Résumé
       #   url: uploads/resume.pdf
     design:
-      banner:
+      banner:m
-        # Upload your cover image to the `assets/media/` folder and reference it here
+        # Upload your cover image to the `assets/edia/` folder and reference it here
         filename: christoffer-engstrom-wc9avd2RaN0-unsplash.jpg
       biography:
         # Customize the style of your biography text